JdoesTech/solarpredictor/README.md

 A full-stack web application for predicting solar panel energy output based on weather forecasts and solar panel condition data.
 This project supports SDG 7 (Affordable & Clean Energy) by enabling better planning and maintenance of solar infrastructure.

+The motivation for the development of this application is to enable users of solar energy to preempt solar patterns, plan for cloudy/rainy days and maximize on high solar radiation to either bank the excess energy or set it up for commercial supply.
+In the long run, the combined efforts of this and ther like-minded initiatives is to facilitate the wider adoption of solar energy, which is clean and renewable, leading to the achievement of Sustainable Development Goal 7: Affordable & Clean Energy.

 Access the web app through this link : https://solarpredictor-1.onrender.com

 ## 🎯 Project Overview